Build an auditable LLM cost ledger from usage traces, cache decisions, output contracts, offline batch work, and release budget gates.

 3saved_per_generated_answer=$0.002880

 4still_generated=TrueThe preceding lesson promoted semantic response reuse only for stable public-policy answers under one evaluated release scope.
-This lesson consumes that decision; it doesn't rebuild its index or threshold.
+Cost accounting consumes that decision; it doesn't rebuild its vector index or threshold.
 A stored-answer hit records zero generated tokens, while a prompt-prefix hit records a newly generated answer at a reduced input cost.

 1@dataclass(frozen=True)